France - The Southern Coast 9 Days

 🌤️ Climate

-• During the month of May, June, September and October you will experience good weather with temps between 20° Celsius (68°F) and 25° Celsius (77°F).
+• During the months of May, June, September, and October, you will experience good weather with temperatures between 20° Celsius (68°F) and 25° Celsius (77°F).

 • October through March have a higher chance of precipitation.

-• The warmest months are July and August with an average maximum temperature of 27°C (80°F).
+• The warmest months are July and August, with average highs around 27°C (80°F).

-• The coldest months are December through February with an average maximum temperature of 13°C (55°F).
+• The coldest months are December to February, with average highs around 13°C (55°F).

 Southern France Gallery